gallberry honey from Georgia and Florida

 – a medium-sized evergreen foliage shrub that can reach 8′ tall x 8′ wide

-– found in areas with full sun to full shade, preffering moist to wet, acidic soils, but is somewhat adaptable to soils of various pHs and to dry soils.
+– found in areas with full sun to full shade, preferring moist to wet, acidic soils, but is somewhat adaptable to soils of various pHs and to dry soils.
 Its only requirement is not be placed in south- or west-facing exposures to avoid winter foliage burn.
 [Allthough gallberry performs better than most broadleaf evergreens under adverse conditions, it will start to foliage burn at about -26 degrees C (-15 degrees F)].

 Beekeepers say the best plants have their feet in water and their heads in the sun.